iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Minimum Cost Flow Optimality Conditions.md

 > A flow is optimal if and only if there is no negative costs cycles on the residual graph of that flow.

-Which is important for the discussion.
+Which is important for the discussion because we exploit that.
+In addition to the above conditions, on a high level we give summary.
+- We also assume the existence of a feasible flow for the problem first, before starting the process for improving the existing feasible solution.

 **References**: